TAPPGuild/bitjws/README.md

   </tr>
 </table>

-There is no actual line break in the decoded signature.
+There are no line breaks in the decoded signature, they were added to make it easier to notice the different segments.
 The decoded signature is the base64 signature produced according to the Bitcoin message signing method.

 ## Input/Output: multisig